PayPerQ/PayPerQ-Issue-Tracker/README.md

 # PayPerQ-Issue-Tracker
-A place where users of PPQ can come and report bugs or feature requests.
+A place where users of PPQ can come and report bugs or express feature requests.